What Is Sales Tracking? 5 Steps to Track Sales + Which Metrics Matter

 So, why is sales tracking so important for your business?
 Here are six ways sales tracking can benefit both your sales team and your business:

-- Gives you insight based on real data: There will be no more guesswork involved in building your process.
-And if you track the data in real-time, you’ll be able to make quick decisions based on what’s happening with your sales right now, not what happened last week.
+- Gives you insight based on real data: No more guesswork!
+Plus, if you track the data in real time, you’ll be able to make quick decisions based on what’s happening with your sales right now, not what happened last week.

-- Helps you build a clear path to your goals: When you understand exactly how different actions affect your bottom line, you’ll know what to change and how to structure your process so that your team consistently reaches their goals.
+- Helps you build a clear path to your goals: When you understand exactly how different actions affect your bottom line, you’ll know what to change and how to structure your process so your sales team consistently reaches its goals.

 - Allows you to track symptoms before problems become critical: Ever felt like a certain action or step in your process just isn’t bringing the results it used to?
 Tracking sales metrics gives you a clear view of what’s stopped working, and you’ll have time to change your process before the problem becomes critical.